The National (band): 2013–2016: Trouble Will Find Me and Mistaken for Strangers

+Promotion for Trouble Will Find Me included the band making their debut performance on Saturday Night Live, as well as several festival appearances, including headlining The Boston Calling Music Festival and Bonaroo.
 The band performed "Graceless" and "I Need My Girl" on the March 8, 2014 episode of Saturday Night Live.
 Several of their songs were used on television, including "Fireproof", "Hard to Find" and "England".
-In June 2014, the National played three consecutive shows at the Celebrate Brooklyn Music Festival.
-The band closed the summer of 2014 with performances at major festivals throughout Europe, including NorthSide, Pukkelpop, Way Out West, and Lowlands, and continued to headline festivals in the U.S. and Canada throughout the fall.
-The National returned to headline The Boston Calling Music Festival in September 2014, along with Lorde and The Replacements.
 In an interview published in June 2014, Berninger stated that the National would try a new approach to writing and recording an album, with plans to start in October 2014.
 On April 2, 2015, the National released the single "Sunshine On My Back".
 The song is provided as a free download for renting or buying Mistaken for Strangers at its official website.
 The song comes from the Trouble Will Find Me recording sessions and features Sharon van Etten.
-The band headlined a handful of festivals during 2015, including Eaux Claires, a music festival held in Eau Claire, Wisconsin curated by Bon Iver frontman Justin Vernon and The National's Aaron Dessner.
+The band headlined a handful of festivals during 2015, including Eaux Claires, a music festival held in Eau Claire, Wisconsin curated by Bon Iver front-man Justin Vernon and the National's Aaron Dessner.
 They also headlined Treasure Island Music Festival.
 In his review of the festival, Consequence of Sound's Zack Ruskin described the band's performance as "a masterclass in a band that has fully come into their own" and wrote that it "proved once again why they are one of the most exceptional and impressive rock bands of our time."

 On October 16, 2015, the band debuted a new song called "Roman Candle" (which would later be released as "Walk It Back" on Sleep Well Beast) at Troubadour in Los Angeles.
 In an interview published in November 2015, Berninger expressed the band's desire to play their new songs in a live setting before recording them: "Over the summer of 2016 we're going to do a lot of shows with the new stuff and then record the next National album."
 On March 2, 2016, it was announced that the band was to headline Latitude Festival in the United Kingdom.
-The same year they headlined such festivals as Byron Bay Bluesfest, Auckland City Limits, Field Trip, Down The Rabbit Hole, Super Bock Super Rock, Latitude Festival and Longitude Festival.
-They also played Free Press Summer Festival, Tinderbox, Pistoia Blues Festival, and the first annual Panorama Festival in New York City.
 In August 2016, Berninger indicated that the new album had electronic influences while they premiered the song "Prom Song 13th Century (Frankie & Johnny)" featuring St. Vincent.